JuniePushparaj/BSGraph/README.md

 ## Getting Started
 ### Prerequisites

-1.Python 3.7
+- Python 3.7
-2.Add pyhon path to environment variables.
+- Add pyhon path to environment variables.

 ### Run Program

+if pyhon path not added to environment variables then use following command:
-python [AbsolutePath| RelativePath]\main.py
+- python [AbsolutePath| RelativePath]\main.py

 if pyhon path not added to environment variables then use absolute python path:

-AbsolutePath\python [AbsolutePath| RelativePath]\main.py
+- AbsolutePath\python [AbsolutePath| RelativePath]\main.py